-These healthy breakfast muffins can be enjoyed at any time of the day.
-But the combination of high fibre quinoa, chia seeds, eggs and fruit does make for a great start to the day.
-These gluten free muffins are filling, nutritious and delicious.
+These quinoa muffins can be enjoyed at any time of the day.
+But the combination of high fibre quinoa, chia seeds, eggs and fruit makes a very healthy breakfast.
+These flourless gluten free muffins are filling, nutritious and delicious.

 Healthy ingredients